Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

 Addressing the subject of death, or writing wills has never been a piece of cake since everyone hopes to live today, tomorrow, the day after, and the next day.
 Few people come to terms with the fact that we all must end dead and that it happens unexpectedly.

-It is a general rule with no exception.
-And in such times of uncertainty ,with a raging pandemic amongst us, this topic is a reality we must come to terms and deal with, lest we accept third parties to deal with our affairs while we are long gone.
+It is a general rule with no exceptions.
+And in such times of uncertainty, with a raging pandemic amongst us, this topic is a reality we must come to terms with and deal with, lest we accept third parties to deal with our affairs while we are long gone.

 Despite inoculation campaigns and standard operative procedures, COVID-19 infiltrated Uganda and has been responsible for fatalities and deaths.
 Uganda is currently experiencing a second wave of the pandemic with 86,140 confirmed cases and 2,062 death cases.

-This situation has branded most Ugandans candidates for the COVID 19 infection and sad to note; candidates of death too.
+This situation has branded most Ugandans candidates for the COVID-19 infection and sad to note; candidates of death too.
 The question today stands; How many of the COVID-19 victims died testate?
-How many persons have written their wills ahead of time in preparation of the unexpected?
+How many persons have written their wills ahead of time in preparation for the unexpected?

-The categories of persons accepted under the law to make wills include persons above the age of eighteen, of sound mind, married women, the deaf, dumb or blind, provided they be made aware of the kind of document they are making.
+The categories of persons accepted under the law to make wills include persons above the age of eighteen, of sound mind, married women, the deaf, dumb, or blind, provided they are made aware of the kind of document they are making.
 A person ordinarily of unsound mind can also make a will during the times he or she is of sound mind.

-Such a testator must be one over the age of majority which is eighteen years for the case of Uganda.
-A child, is therefore not capable of making a will.
-The will executed must be free of duress or any form of force on the testator, undue influence imputed on him or her, fraud or mistake.
-There must be at-least two persons to witness the writing of this will, before whom the testator signs and dates the document.
+Such a testator must be one over the age of majority which is eighteen years in the case of Uganda.
+A child is therefore not capable of making a will.
+The will executed must be free of duress or any form of force on the testator, undue influence imputed on him or her, fraud, or mistake.
+There must be at least two persons to witness the writing of this will, before whom the testator signs and dates the document.